Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 performed the audit on which said financial statement is based:

-for financing the acqi.iiqiHon and development of the. land.
+for financing the acgi.i i si t ion and development of I he. land.

-and amr)II111 of cash availahle to developer to meet equity
+and amnII111 of cash avrailahle to developer to meet equity

 7. a.
-Has the applicant or any individual or entity affiliated with
+Has the applicant or any individual or entity affiliates] with

 the development of this project been adjudged bankrupt, either voluntary